Torres Strait Finfish Fishery

 The fishery is managed through both input controls (limited entry, vessel restrictions and prohibited species) and output controls (size limits and amount of leased quota).

 A management plan for the TSFF was finalised in 2013.
-The plan provides for the setting of a total allowable commercial catch.
-Quota in the TSFF is entirely owned by Traditional Inhabitants, and non-TIB fishers are required to operate by leasing a quota under a temporary annual licence (called a ‘sunset licence’).
+The plan provides for the setting of a total allowable commercial catch (TACC).
+In 2008, the Australian Government funded a 100% buyback of non-TIB fishing licences, such that the Torres Strait Regional Authority now holds a 100% share of the fishery in trust for Traditional Inhabitants.
+Non-TIB fishers are required to operate by leasing catch allowances under a temporary annual licence (called a ‘sunset licence’).
 These operators lease quota for Spanish mackerel, coral trout and other finfish species each year through the Torres Strait Regional Authority.

-Although the Commonwealth Fisheries Harvest Strategy Policy (HSP; DAFF 2007) does not apply to fisheries jointly managed by the Australian Government and other (domestic or international) management agencies, the HSP does represent the government’s preferred approach to management.
-A formal harvest strategy for the TSFF is being developed.
+Although the Commonwealth Fisheries Harvest Strategy Policy (HSP; Department of Agriculture and Water Resources 2018) does not apply to fisheries jointly managed by the Australian Government and other (domestic or international) management agencies, the HSP does represent the government’s preferred approach to management.
+A formal harvest strategy for the TSFF is being developed (AFMA 2018a).
+In the interim, the proxy limit reference point specified in the HSP (0.2B0) is used for status determination.

 Effort in the fishery has decreased from peaks in the early 2000s.
 Several factors have contributed to the decline, including the voluntary surrender of Transferable Vessel Holder (TVH) fishing licences, government-funded structural adjustment and logistical difficulties relating to freezer capacity.
 The fishery for coral trout on the Queensland east coast focuses primarily on live export (QDAFF 2013).
 The removal of the ban on live exports in Torres Strait has previously done little to increase activity in the TSFRLF, primarily because of difficulties and costs associated with transporting live fish from remote areas.
 In 2017, live coral trout were exported for the first time.